 In the line of American artists that Chahan continues to discover and represent, Antoinette Faragallah is a new Californian ceramist with whom Chahan collaborates.

-He will show her work in a preview through a specially dedicated exhibition starting on 23rd September 2010 at his gallery located at 11 rue de Lille in Paris.
+She has shown her work in an exhibition in 2010 at his gallery located at 11 rue de Lille in Paris.

 This artist takes her inspiration from the sea world, and she particularly likes to work with clays that have a texture.
 She uses glazes and oxides that have both natural and metallic appearances.